davidkfoss/pid_controller/README.md

 #### Analysis

 The MSE history plot shows rapid initial convergence from a high error value around 70, quickly dropping to below 10 within the first 20 epochs.
-The error continues to decrease more gradually converging towards 2.
+The error continues to decrease more gradually, reaching 1.6 by epoch 50 and 0.6 by epoch 100 (not in this plot).

 The PID parameter history reveals interesting dynamics in the controller's adaptation.
 Kp (proportional) and Ki (integral) terms show steady negative growth, with Kp reaching approximately -0.4 and Ki approaching -0.8 by the end of training.
 The Kd (derivative) term remains relatively stable near 0, suggesting minimal influence of the rate of change in the control strategy.